-The Golden Retriever is the 3rd most popular dog in the US, according to the AKC records.
-And it’s easy to see why.
-This sporting dog breed’s beautiful golden hair makes it a joy to look at.
-Any proud owner of a Golden would want to maintain its natural sheen.
+The Golden Retriever is the 3rd most popular dog in the US for many reasons.
+For example, this sporting dog breed’s beautiful golden hair makes them a joy to look at.
+However, any proud owner of a Golden would want to maintain its natural sheen.

 Here’s a quick guide on how to groom a Golden Retriever: